Uncertainty-aware Panoptic Segmentation: Conclusions

 \end{strip}

 \makeatletter

 {S.\arabic{section}} {S.\arabic{subsection}} {S.\arabic{table}} {S.\arabic{figure}}

-In this supplementary material, we provide additional ablation studies on our design choices for the activation function, loss functions, performance on the out-of-distribution (OOD) Indian Driving dataset, and additional examples on the Cityscapes validation and test datasets.
-Additionally, we present the input image and the error map, corresponding to \figref{fig:examples} in the main paper, in \figref{fig:appendix_intro}.
+In this supplementary material, we provide additional ablation studies on our design choices for the activation function, loss functions, performance on the out-of-distribution (OOD) Indian Driving dataset.
+Additional qualitative examples are shown for the Cityscapes data.
+Similar to the main paper, all results presented in this appendix are calculated from our testing (= default-validation) sets unless stated otherwise.
+We trained on the whole training set for the following experiments.
+In \figref{fig:appendix_intro} we present the input image and the error map that correspond to \figref{fig:examples} in the main paper.